cryptohuism/tpsi/README.md

-After cloning the repository, do:
+After cloning the repository, install dependent tools that TFHE library requires, and do:
 ```
 cd tpsi
 mkdir build